ankithm28/AnkithMadadi.me/README.md

-Source code for my personal website.
-MIT Licensed.
-Contains a copy of my resume, as well as some links to Github. :octocat:

 ## Forking Note

 If you fork this repo, please change the **form action** to an email address you own before trying it out.
 [Thaaaanks!](https://i.imgur.com/TpBVEjv.jpg)